Kevin-Haigis-Lab/speclet/notebooks/model-design-experimentation/005_017_model-experimentation-m7.md

         }
     </style>
   <progress value='16000' class='' max='16000' style='width:300px; height:20px; vertical-align: middle;'></progress>
-  100.00% [16000/16000 01:13<00:00 Sampling 4 chains, 0 divergences]
+  100.00% [16000/16000 00:48<00:00 Sampling 4 chains, 0 divergences]
 </div>

-    Sampling 4 chains for 2_000 tune and 2_000 draw iterations (8_000 + 8_000 draws total) took 73 seconds.
+    Sampling 4 chains for 2_000 tune and 2_000 draw iterations (8_000 + 8_000 draws total) took 49 seconds.
     The acceptance probability does not match the target.
-It is 0.9012349306269171, but should be close to 0.95.
+It is 0.8481062213676296, but should be close to 0.95.
 Try to increase the number of tuning steps.
     The acceptance probability does not match the target.
+It is 0.8867730747877303, but should be close to 0.95.
+Try to increase the number of tuning steps.
+    The acceptance probability does not match the target.
+It is 0.842849433900245, but should be close to 0.95.
+Try to increase the number of tuning steps.
-It is 0.8568385429631933, but should be close to 0.95.
+    The acceptance probability does not match the target.
+It is 0.8900496404543358, but should be close to 0.95.
 Try to increase the number of tuning steps.
     The rhat statistic is larger than 1.4 for some parameters.
 The sampler did not converge.
     The estimated number of effective samples is smaller than 200 for some parameters.